TomLXXVI/python-hvac/docs/examples/vapor_compression/rating algorithm air condenser.md

 After the subcooling region has been solved, we know the state of air entering the condensing region.
 As the temperature rise of air across the condensing region is already determined, and as the humidity ratio of air across the condenser remains constant and equal to the known humidity ratio of air at the condenser inlet, we can also determine the state of air leaving the condensing region and entering the desuperheating region.
 This allows to determine the mean state of air and refrigerant across the condensing region.

-Now, the flow length of the condensing region can be determined such that for the given mass flow rate of refrigerant the refrigerant has been transformed from saturated vapor to saturated liquid.
+Now, the required flow length of the condensing region can be determined, so that for the given mass flow rate of refrigerant, the refrigerant has been transformed from saturated vapor into saturated liquid.
 Again this is done with an iterative solution technique:

 1. An initial value for the condensing flow length is guessed.
 2. The internal (refrigerant-side) convection heat transfer coefficient and the mean wall temperature are determined.